mindsdb/mindsdb-docs-old/mindsdb-docs/docs/tutorials/mysql.md

 ## Example dataset

-In this tutorial, we will use the [Churn Modelling Data Set ](https://www.kaggle.com/shrutimechlearn/churn-modelling).
+In this tutorial, we will use the [Churn Modelling Dataset ](https://www.kaggle.com/shrutimechlearn/churn-modelling).
 If you have other datasets in your MySQL database, please skip this section.

 This data set contains details of a bank's customers, and the target variable is a binary variable reflecting whether the customer left the bank (closed their account) or is still a customer.